uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 The Uyuni server will execute this script on the pay-as-you-go client via SSH and retrieved data in JSON format.

 #### URL and authentication header
-Pay-as-you-go instances come with the `cloud-regionsrv-client` package, which provides a zypper plugin (`/usr/lib/zypp/plugins/urlresolver/susecloud`) that takes Cloud-specific crypto and configuration files from the instance and computes:
+Pay-as-you-go instances come with the `cloud-regionsrv-client` package, which provides a zypper plugin (`/usr/lib/zypp/plugins/urlresolver/susecloud`) that takes public cloud-specific crypto and configuration files from the instance and computes:
   - each repository full URL, including the hostname of the nearest RMT server
   - a special authentication header

 Since zypper plugins are standalone executables and communicate via a simple text protocol on stdin/stdout: https://github.com/openSUSE/zypp-plugin/blob/master/python/zypp_plugin.py

-we can call such a zypper plugin ("impersonating zypper") to compute URLs and headers in a trivial and cross-Cloud way. https://gist.github.com/moio/b064c1d8cb91a00fd4545f3625ee3911
+we can call such a zypper plugin ("impersonating zypper") to compute URLs and headers in a trivial and cross-cloud way. https://gist.github.com/moio/b064c1d8cb91a00fd4545f3625ee3911

 #### HTTP auth credentials